Z323323/Quadratic-residues/README.md

    ![EP2](./EP2.jpg)

-   There's just one step dividing us from the final result, that is, our lattice points are collapsible into the rectangle with corners at

-   $\\{(0,0), ((q - 1)/2, 0), (0, p - 1), ((q - 1)/2, p - 1)\\}$

-   basically grouping all lattice points in the first $(q - 1)/2$ points in the $x-axis$.
-We can see that our lattice points create a dense set of points which basically represent our polygon mentioned above (which in turn represents the triangle which splits in half our new rectangle having the lenght halved).
-Thus we can proceed calculating the area and finding the solution of the theorem because the area of the polygon / triangle will represent the result of $\sum_{u}\lfloor pu/q \rfloor$.
+   The reason why I'm telling you it's not fully justified is because if you look at the picture carefully, you'll notice how it's simply not possible to split the rectangle $R$ (now I'm talking about the right one, with height $p - 1$ and length $q - 1$) in half preserving the simmetry.
+Indeed if you look at the diagonal of the inner rectangle, you'll notice it doesn't pass through $0$.
+This means that the only reasonable thing to state is that the polygon drawn by the floor function

    $\displaystyle \frac{((q - 1)/2)(p - 1)}{2} = \frac{(q - 1)(p - 1)}{4}$

    and therefore